-It’s a tough time to think about travel, even in the future.
-While flight prices are low and getting lower, the fear of coronavirus has introduced an element of uncertainty to any trip.
+It’s a tough time to think about travel, even far in the future.
+The fear of coronavirus and a second wave (or in the U.S., a continuing first wave) has introduced an element of uncertainty to any trip.
 There’s no telling when or where it will stop.

-While travel insurance can soothe your nerves and make sure you don’t lose out on an expensive trip, not just any trip insurance policy will do.
+While travel insurance can soothe your nerves and make sure you don’t lose out on an expensive trip, not just any trip insurance policy will do in these times.
 Follow these guidelines and you’ll be set.
 And remember you can book a fully-refundable trip without an insurance policy: Airlines and accommodations are giving major flexibility to travelers who want to change plans.